finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     ReferencePortfolioApi apiInstance = new ReferencePortfolioApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the reference portfolio.
     String code = "code_example"; // String | The code of the reference portfolio.
 Together with the scope this uniquely identifies   the reference portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective date of the constituents to retrieve.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve constituents.
 Defaults to return the latest version   of each constituent if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' or 'ReferenceHolding' domain to decorate onto   constituents.
 These take the format {domain}/{scope}/{code} e.g. 'Instrument/system/Name' or   'ReferenceHolding/strategy/quantsignal'.
 Defaults to return all available instrument and reference holding properties if not specified. try {
-      GetReferencePortfolioConstituentsResponse result = apiInstance.getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys);
+      GetReferencePortfolioConstituentsResponse result = apiInstance.getReferencePortfolioConstituents(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .propertyKeys(propertyKeys)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReferencePortfolioApi#getReferencePortfolioConstituents");